VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Methods:

+Policy learning algorithms can be broadly categorized into two types: off-policy and on-policy.
+Off-policy learning algorithms are preferred as these allow the agent to learn the optimal policy regardless of the agent's actions (under the current policy).
+This not only facilitates faster learning (convergence) but also avoids learning of a sub-optimal policy by the agent as it can explore continuously.
+One of the most popular off-policy algorithms in \textit{RL} is Q-learning.
+Q-Learning uses the Bellman Equation for iterative updating:

-\textit{DQL}\cite{hester_deep_2018} \cite{van_hasselt_deep_2015} is a Reinforcement Learning which depends on the Q function or the state-action value function.
-Given that an agent follows a policy \(\pi\), then Q$_\pi$(s,a) denotes the expected return or reward obtained by the agent if it chooses action a at state s and then keeps on following the policy \(\pi\).
-Q(s,a) estimates how favourable it is to choose action a at state s according to the current policy.
-The optimal Q function, Q*(s, a) denotes the maximum return or reward that can be achieved by first choosing action a at state s and then following the optimal policy.
-Q-Learning uses the Bellman Equation for iterative updating.
+where \(r\) is the immediate reward and \(\gamma\) is the discount factor.
+Given that an agent follows a policy \(\pi\), then Q$_\pi$(s,a) denotes the expected return or reward obtained by the agent if it chooses action $a$ at state $s$ and then keeps on following the policy \(\pi\). $Q(s,a)$ estimates how favourable it is to choose action $a$ at state $s$ according to the current policy.
+The optimal Q function, $Q^*(s, a)$ denotes the maximum return or reward that can be achieved by first choosing action $a$ at state $s$ and then following the optimal policy.
+As evident from equation (1), $Q^*(s, a)$ is the sum of the immediate reward and the maximum reward possible thereafter from state $s^{\prime}$ discounted by \(\gamma\) (same as \(\gamma\) discounted maximum Q value for state $s^{\prime}$).
+However, Q-Learning becomes impractical for environments where there may be a large (potentially infinite) set of actions to choose from.
+An example of a large environment with continuous action space \cite{komorowski_artificial_2018} is optimization of number or syringes or medication dosage.